 Design Your Blind is here to help you find what is exactly right for your home or office windows.
 Before we discuss the advantages and drawbacks of each blind type, let’s talk about how they are similar.

 Vertical and horizontal blinds are similar in two important ways.
 Both protect home and office interiors from sunlight.
-The blinds keep daylight at bay, whether they have vertical or horizontal orientations.
+The blinds keep glaring daylight at bay, whether they have vertical or horizontal orientations.

 The possibilities are virtually endless.

 The second similarity between vertical blinds and horizontal blinds is that they are crafted from the same types of materials.
-For example, our brands of vertical and horizontal window blinds includes faux wood, vinyl (PVC) designs and aluminum.
+For example, our brands of vertical and horizontal window blinds include faux wood, vinyl (PVC) designs and aluminum.
 All materials offer lightweight performance which facilitates day to day operation, whether a blind is big or small.

 We are also pleased to provide horizontal blinds in genuine wood, in addition to vinyl (PVC) and imitation wood.

-The horizontal slates can be tilted downwards, allowing you to look out, keeping full privacy from the outside.
+The horizontal slats can be tilted downwards, allowing you to look out, keeping full privacy from the outside.
 With horizontal styles, there is far less chance that the interior of your home or commercial space will be exposed.

 Also, horizontal window designs won’t touch flooring.
-If you want to avoid dust and dirt buildup at the base of your window treatments, you’ll like horizontal blinds.
+If you want to avoid dust and dirt build-up at the base of your window treatments, you’ll like horizontal blinds.
 They often rest on the sills of windows, rather than the floor.